 Explaining a career change on your resume can seem difficult.
 Trust me, I know what it’s like.
 You sit down in front of your computer screen, open your resume in a word processor and notice that your brain is peppering you with a litany of questions:

-These are core skills that can be applied to a number of different situations or contexts.
+These are core skills that can be applied to several different situations or contexts.
 Some common ones include:

 This list is by no means exhaustive – the truth is that almost any skill is transferable.